-The use of nonelectromagnetic forces acting on the generalized screen can now be suppressed if we observe that their purpose is to compensate the force due to the tangential component of the electric field caused by the response.
-In other word, these nonelectromagnetic forces were used to create a discontinuity of the tangential component of the electric field across the external boundary of the generalized screen.
-We know (cf. [8, p.
-34]) that the same effect can be obtained with a surface density of magnetic current M_S placed on top of the generalized screen, taking on the value
+The use of non-electromagnetic forces acting on the generalized screen can now be suppressed if we observe that their purpose is to compensate the force due to the tangential component of the electric field caused by the response.
+In other word, these non-electromagnetic forces were used to create a discontinuity of the tangential component of the electric field across the external boundary of the generalized screen.
+We know (cf. [8] p 34) that the same effect can be obtained with a surface density of magnetic current $\mathbf{M}{s}$ placed on top of the generalized screen, taking on the value:

-$$\mathbf{M}S = \mathbf{E} \times \mathbf{n} = -\varepsilon \times \mathbf{n}.$$ (25)
+$$\mathbf{M}{s} = \mathbf{E} \times \mathbf{n} = -\boldsymbol{\varepsilon} \times \mathbf{n} \tag{25}$$ device approximating the double layer of surface current.
+This is what was meant by "a physically achievable experiment".

 This surface density of magnetic current therefore allows the creation of the wanted modified response.
 One can show that this layer of magnetic surface current is equivalent to a double layer of electric surface current.
-It is clear that one could, with small enough conductors and generators, create a device approximating the double layer of surface current.
-This is what was meant by "a physically achievable experiment."
+It is clear that one could, with small enough conductors and generators, create a i) it is always possible to create a field configuration (i.e. field values as a function of space coordinates) that will produce a locally pure standard response of any given type, ii) and possibilities of creating pure standard responses along the screen are only limited by the theorems 4 to 6 (the proof is left to the reader).

-Theorem 7: If the external boundary of a generalized screen is a perfect electric conductor
+Theorem 7: If the external boundary of a generalized screen is a perfect electric conductor: